tavignesh/Discord-Rich-prescence/README.md

 ## Starting DCustomRPC in the commandline:

 In order to check everything is working in the command line, you can run `py dcustomrpc.pyw`.

-## Starting DCustomRPC on boot
-### Linux (untested, but should work)

-Add `python3 /path/to/dcustomrpc.pyw &` to `/etc/rc.local`.
-Don't forget the `&` at the end of the line otherwise your system will not boot!
-### Windows

-I don't run Winshit, so I can't check this.
-If anyone has info, please make a PR!
 "# Discord-Rich-prescence"